salabon77mk/lazycards_android/README.md

 Clone this repository and import it into Android Studio as a project.
 From there, connect your phone and hit run.
 The app is now installed.

-(Temporary) On the homescreen, press the NET\_SCAN button, and either select a device or input the IP address of the device that is hosting the LazyCards Server.
+Press the navigation icon at the top left, click Network Scanner, and either wait for the scan to complete and select a device or input the IP address and port of the LazyCards Server.

 ## APIs currently supported